 2018 Contest Rules

-Each year during the International Ms Leather (IMsL)/International Ms Bootblack(IMsBB) weekend, a Contestant is chosen to represent the women’s alternative sex positive community (Leather/kink/BDSM which we will call leather from here on out!) both locally and internationally on behalf of the IMsL Productions, LLC and IMsL Foundation.
+Each year during the International Ms Leather (IMsL)/International Ms Bootblack(IMsBB) weekend, knows as the IMsLBB Weekend, a Contestant is chosen to represent the women’s alternative sex positive community (Leather/kink/BDSM which we will call leather from here on out!) both locally and internationally on behalf of the IMsLBB Productions, LLC and IMsL Foundation.
 They will be chosen based on their ability to articulate their views, passion and dedication and how they plan to live out their title year.
 They will act as a mentor, educator, a role model and a spokesperson during their title year.
 We are looking for an individual who can be articulate, professional, and capable of communication and outreach both to leather and non-leather communities worldwide.

 II.
 Contestant Requirements